 He gets the game: who can say the least.
 "Mmmm."
 Then: "I win."

 "Duh.
-You got me.
-You already did win."
+You've got me in this bed—you already did win."
 She shoots you a fake vain look, then waves it off.
 "We're both winning."

 "You okay with this, Gideon?" you ask, winking at Sara.